mac-65/Solaris_8_x86_VM/README.md

 after all of the steps have been performed in this guide (from <code>/etc/release</code>):<br><br>
 ![Solaris 8 2/02 s28x_u7wos_08a INTEL](./images/Solaris-8-x86-Desktop.png)<br>

-### Solaris 8 x86 Recommended Patch Cluster
 Everything up to this point (and following these steps) will allow you to build a working Solaris 8 x86 virtual machine.
 Networking should be fine (manual steps are necessary to configure the network).
-If you've selected <strong>SoundBlaster 16</strong> as the Audio Controller in VirtualBox, you can listen to that nostalgic Sun [cowbell](/usr/demo/SOUNDS/sounds/cowbell.au) sound once again.
+If you've selected <strong>SoundBlaster 16</strong> as the Audio Controller in VirtualBox, you can listen to that nostalgic Sun cowbell sound (<code>cat /usr/demo/SOUNDS/sounds/cowbell.au > /dev/audio</code>) once again.
 But you'll be missing many tools that are taken for granted in a modern Linux system, for example:
-* a C compiler (Solaris 8 does <strong>not</strong> ship with a C compiler),
+* a C compiler (Solaris 8 did <strong>not</strong> even ship with the K&R C compiler),
 * the ssh suite (the pseudo-devices <code>/dev/random</code> and <code>/dev/urandom</code> do not exist), and of course
 * the lack of any of the <i>modern</i> tools, e.g. <strong>openssl</strong>, <strong>openssh</strong>,
 and <strong>gnu</strong> tools are a notable examples.

+### Solaris 8 x86 Recommended Patch Cluster
 Sadly http://sunsolve.sun.com [sic] no longer exists, and finding patches can be difficult.
 While it's nicest to apply all of the recommended patches, the most important patch is <strong>112439-02</strong>
 which provides the pseudo-devices <code>/dev/random</code> and <code>/dev/urandom</code>.